dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 This certainly is not the most popular method for building static sites, but I like it, and it works for me.
 For once, I feel like I am in complete control over all aspects of my site.
 I can easily add new features and change my site's layout or theme.
 Plus, I learned (and am learning) a lot.

 And the IKEA effect is real.
-I'm far prouder of this blog than I ever was of my blogs built on Hugo and Jekyll.
+I'm far prouder of this blog than I ever was of my Hugo and Jekyll blogs.

 ## Footnotes